run-ai/docs/cluster-installation/upgrade.md

 #### Installation instructions

-1. Follow the installation instructions (See the additional instructions below when [upgrading to v2.13](upgrade.md#upgrade-to-runai-cluster-version-213-old-release))\
-   run the Helm commands provided on your Kubernetes cluster (see the troubleshooting below if installation fails)
+1. Follow the installation instructions (See the additional instructions below when [upgrading to v2.13](#upgrade-to-runai-cluster-version-213-old-release)).
+Run the Helm commands provided on your Kubernetes cluster (see the troubleshooting below if installation fails)
 2. Click **DONE**
 3. Once installation is complete, validate the cluster is **Connected** and listed with the new cluster version (see the cluster [troubleshooting scenarios](../infrastructure-procedures/clusters.md#troubleshooting-scenarios)).
 Once you have done this, the cluster is upgraded to the latest version.